getsentry/responses/README.rst

 BETA Features
 -------------
 Below you can find a list of BETA features.
-Although we will try to keep the API backwards compatible with released version, however, there may be some incompatible changes.
-Please share your feedback via `GitHub Issues <https://github.com/getsentry/responses/issues>`_.
+Although we will try to keep the API backwards compatible with released version, we reserve the right to change these APIs before they are considered stable.
+Please share your feedback via
+`GitHub Issues <https://github.com/getsentry/responses/issues>`_.

 Record Responses to files